Levi Romero (baseball)

 Levi Jose Romero (born April 12, 1984) is a Venezuelan former professional baseball pitcher.
 Romero played in the Houston Astros and Texas Rangers minor league systems from 2003 to 2008.
 He also played for the Yomiuri Giants and Fukuoka SoftBank Hawks in Nippon Professional Baseball from 2009 to 2012.
+He was named the pitching coach of the Charleston RiverDogs, a minor league affiliate of the Tampa Bay Rays, in 2023.